QUICK TRAIL FACTS

 - Sights: views of Mount Desert Island, Long Pond, open ledge, old quarry, so much more

 Because the protected lands here stretch out for so long along Punkenville Road, there are several trailheads and parking areas spaced a reasonable distance apart, allowing you to begin your walk at different areas.
-If you begin at the southern trailhead, the first one you encounter on Punkenville Road, you are in a good position to head right up Baker Hill, a moderately steep, fast hike up a forest that opens up to stony ledge with beautiful views of Mount Desert Island.
+If you begin at the southern trailhead, the first you encounter on Punkenville Road, you are in a good position to head right up Baker Hill, a moderately steep, fast hike up a forest that opens up to stony ledge with beautiful views of Mount Desert Island.
 The Frenchman Bay Conservancy map has helpful contour lines to show the rise and fall of elevation as you traverse the trail network.
-I also find the numbered intersections so helpful with orientation.
+I also found the numbered intersections to help with orientation.

 Note: When the northern East Side Trail leaves the preserve boundaries, it reaches a network of snowmobile paths that would be confusing to navigate if not for the very helpful conservancy signs.

 Another note: I have not yet mapped the Schoodic Connector Trail, the 2.5-mile path that connects the trail system here to the one around Schoodic Bog and to Schoodic Mountain.
 You can go for a seriously long walk here if you start at Baker Hill and head over Schoodic Mountain into the trail system of Donnell Pond Public Lands!